SimonSkotheimsvik/Community-By-SSkotheimsvik/README.md

 # Community
-Scripts and ideas shared with the community.
+This repository contains some scripts and ideas shared with the community.
+They are all mostly the result of practical work and the desire for efficient and automated workflow.

+No extra charge for the mistakes.
+All use at your own risk.